oracle-quickstart/terraform-oci-open-lz/addons/sovereign-controls/readme.md

 https://www.oracle.com/security/cloud-security/cloud-guard/instance-security/

 ## Principle 5.
 Encryption
+Data can be encrypted during different operations with it:
+- Transit - Encryption of data that's being transfered between two servers
+- Rest - Encryption of data stored in persistent data solution like Block Storage or Object Storage
+- Use - Encryption of data while it's loaded into Compute memory and calculations are performed on top of it.

+On top of that in Cloud

-All data on OCI is encrypted out of box by Oracle managed encryption keys.
-It's recommended that users instead create and manage their own keys.
+All data in OCI is encrypted at rest and in transift out of the box by Oracle managed encryption keys.
+It's recommended to instead create and manage your own keys.
 There's a set of services allowing exactly that.
 One-OE comes out of box with Vault services configured to store keys in a software based key management system (KMS), however for enhanced security and increased regulatory requirements Sovereign addon uses a dedicated virtual partition inside HMS using hardware encryption.
 Additionaly users have option to use completely dedicated HMS appliance or use 3rd party services with combination of externally managed encryption keys.

-The customer managed encryption keys are enforced using security zones as part of One-OE
+The customer managed encryption keys are enforced using security zones as part of One-OE blueprint.

 Confidential computing allows encryption of data in use, utilizing new capabilities of AMD EPYC™ processors.
 This additionally increases security as data and applications are encrypted using a per-VM encryption key generated during the VM creation and resides solely in the AMD Secure Processor.
 Provides high performance while protecting data in-use with minimal performance impact

 TODO:
-- explain data in transit, use, rest
 - explain all trafic in transit, rest is encrypted, explain different virtualization layers

 Confidential computing can be enforced using quotas